24 Weeks Pregnant

-Baby: Baby’s crown to rump length is around 22 cm.
+Baby: Baby’s crown to rump length is around 22 cm. (around the size of a cantaloupe).
 Your baby weighs about 600-700 grams.
 Your baby’s eyes are completely developed now and will open soon.
 Her skin is red and wrinkled looking.
 More than half of babies born at this age will survive.

 Mom: You may be getting more anxious for baby’s arrival.
 You might be looking forward to having a baby shower soon.
 If you are having cramps or Braxton Hicks contractions you may be concerned about preterm labor.